AI in Tableau and Trust

 Tableau Pulse uses generative AI to enhance and synthesize the language of the insights generated by Tableau.
 The result is summarized insights in easy to understand language that the user can quickly engage with.

-To enable Einstein Copilot for Tableau to return a viz, a calculation, or an asset description, we first need to ground Einstein Copilot in your data.
+To enable Tableau Agent to return a viz, a calculation, or an asset description, we first need to ground Tableau Agent in your data.

-When you launch Einstein Copilot, we query the data source that you're connected to and create a summary of field names, descriptions, data types, and the first 1000 unique field values (non-numerical) per field.
-This summary is sent to the Large Language Model (LLM) to create vector embeddings so that Einstein Copilot can understand the context of your data.
+When you launch Tableau Agent, we query the data source that you're connected to and create a summary that includes field metadata (field captions, field descriptions, data roles, and data types) and up to 1000 unique field values if the data type is string (text).
+This summary is sent to the Large Language Model (LLM) to create vector embeddings so that Tableau Agent can understand the context of your data.
 The summary creation happens within Tableau and the summary context data is forgotten by the LLM as soon as the vector embeddings are created.

-When you type a question or request into the conversation pane in Einstein Copilot, a combined prompt consisting of the user's input, metadata describing the current state of the viz (web authoring), and historical context from the conversation pane flow through the Einstein Trust Layer to the LLM.
-Sensitive information is detected and masked with placeholder text to maintain context.
+When you type a question or request into the conversation pane, a combined prompt consisting of the user's input, metadata describing the current state of the viz (web authoring), and historical context from the conversation pane flow through the Einstein Trust Layer to the LLM.
+The Einstein Trust Layer can be used to mask Personally Identifying Information (PII) before it is sent to the LLM.
+Using machine learning and pattern matching techniques, PII in prompts are replaced with generic tokens and then unmasked with original values in the response.
 For more information about PII masking see Einstein Trust Layer Region Language Support(Link opens in a new window) in the Salesforce help.

 The response flows back through the Einstein Trust Layer to check for toxicity and unmask any masked data.
 Due to our zero data retention policies in place with our third-party LLM providers, any data sent to the LLM isn’t retained and is deleted after a response is sent back.